solo-io/gloo/docs/README.md

   2. "versions" is the list of tags/branches which are considered up-to-date
   3. "oldVersions" is the list of supported tags/branches which are behind latest.

-`build-docs.sh` clones gloo into a subdir, checks the repo out at each "version", and builds the docs.
-Each version which is built is then moved into `docs/ci/public/edge/<tag>`.
-Once each version has been build, the whole folder can be deployed to firebase using the following command:
+`build-docs.sh` clones gloo into a subdir, checks the repo out at each "version", and copies the [content](content) directory to a temporary location.
+The master branch is then checked out, and each "version" of the docs are built by replacing the master's content directory with content previously stored for that "version".
+The built docs are then moved into `docs/ci/public/edge/<tag>`.
+Once each version has been built, the whole folder can be deployed to firebase using the following command:

 `firebase deploy --only hosting --project=solo-corp --config=ci/firebase.json`

 Building the docs from master allows us to make changes to the way the docs are packaged and published without needing to backport the changes each time.
-Currently, the `build-docs.sh` script copies the `layouts` folder, and the `Makefile` before building the docs.
 This allows the build, and styles to remain consistent.

 # Shortcode/Hugo tips